• Link to Facebook

 4. 2021 McGuigan Cellar Select Rosé

 Rosé has come of age in recent years.
-Back in the day, it was little of it around and therefore hard to source.
+Back in the day, there was little of it around and therefore hard to source.

-Traditionally Rosé was a sweet dessert wine, but now winemakers are producing much more of this versatile wine in many dry varieties as well.
+Traditionally, Rosé was a sweet dessert wine, but now winemakers are producing much more of this versatile wine in wide dry varieties as well.

 This McGuigan’s Rosé has a soft salmon hue with intense berry flavours and attractive floral notes with a balanced, dry finish.